What Happened to Brad Renfro? The Child Star Who Left Behind a Secret Son

 The public didn't know Brad Renfro had a son until after he was dead.
 Days before his 2008 overdose, he spent time with his 5-year-old boy in Japan.
 The son wasn't mentioned in his obituary.
 In 2025, Yamato Renfro is 22—and nobody's asked him a single question.

-Then he was found dead in his Los Angeles apartment.
+A week later, Brad was found dead in his Los Angeles apartment.

 The Boy From the Trailer Park